SylwiaGrudkowska/JDemetra-documentation/pages/reference-manual/modelling-spec-arima.md

 **RegARIMA specification -- options for the *Regression* section**

-**Option**

  - **Calendar** $\rightarrow \ $ **tradingDays** $\rightarrow \ $ **option**, *regression{variables = td1nolpyear, td,       tdnoleapyear, td1coef}*  - Specifies the type of calendar being assigned to the series.
 The following types of calendar    estimation are available:
     * *None* -- excludes calendar variables from the regression model.
     * *Default* -- means that a default JDemetra+ calendar, which does not include any country-specific holidays, will be        used.
-    * *Stock* -- estimates day-of-week effects for inventories and other stock reported for the $w^{\text{th}}$ day of the        month (to denote the last day of the month enter 31).The option is not supported yet.
+    * *Stock* -- estimates day-of-week effects for inventories and other stock reported for the $w^{\text{th}}$ day of the        month (to denote the last day of the month enter 31).
+The option is not supported yet.
     * *Holidays* -- corresponds to the pre-defined trading day variables, modified to take into account country specific         holidays.
 It means that after choosing this option the user should specify the type of the trading day effect             (**Calendar** $\rightarrow \ $ **tradingDays** $\rightarrow \ $ **TradingDays**) and a previously defined calendar       that includes the country specific holidays (**Calendar** $\rightarrow \ $ **tradingDays** $\rightarrow \ $               **holidays**).
     * *UserDefined* -- used when the user wants to specify his own trading day variables.
-With this option calendar            effects are captured only by regression variables chosen by the user from the previously created list of user-defined      variables (see 3.1.2).
+With this option calendar            effects are captured only by regression variables chosen by the user from the previously created list of user-defined      variables.

     The default setting is *Default*.
  - **Calendar** $\rightarrow \ $ **tradingDays** $\rightarrow \ $ **holidays**, *regression{variables=holiday}* - List of    user-defined calendars to be used to create calendar regression variables.
 Option is available when **Calendar**          $\rightarrow \ $ **tradingDays** $\rightarrow \ $ **option** is set to *Holidays*.